 ** Please note these documents will be updated periodically as the restrictions for research are lifted or modified.
 Be sure to check back regularly or contact CAMRIS with questions.

-Established in 2002, CAMRIS enters its 17th year of service to the University of Pennsylvania community.
-We continue to respond to a rapidly growing MR Research environment.
+Established in 2002, CAMRIS continues to serve the University of Pennsylvania community.
+We also continue to respond to a rapidly growing MR Research environment.
 Internal Radiology Groups, outside researchers, and pharmaceutical companies have need to access Magnetic Resonance scanners and expertise of the MR department.
 The demand has become so great that a systematic, monitored, service-oriented approach is appropriate.